kitnil/awesome/README.md

 ## Clojure

+- [flower](https://github.com/PositiveTechnologies/flower) - Flower is a Clojure (and Emacs) library for integration with Github, Gitlab, Atlassian Jira, Microsoft TFS, Microsoft Exchange and Slack.
+It also may be used from Java.
+More integrations with task trackers, repositories and messaging systems coming soon!
 - [closh](https://github.com/dundalek/closh) - Bash-like shell based on Clojure
 - [lux](https://github.com/LuxLang/lux) - The Lux Programming Language
 - [themecreator](https://github.com/mswift42/themecreator) - http://mswift42.github.io/themecreator/ create themes for intellij, textmate, atom, emacs and vim